-It is the responsibility of the applicant to ensure that all required admission documents are forwarded to the Office of Undergraduate Admissions before the deadline.
+It is the responsibility of the applicant to ensure that all required admission documents are forwarded to the Office of Admissions before the deadline.
 (Refer to the freshman application deadlines or transfer application deadlines.)

-Applications and supporting credentials for undergraduate programs offered on both campuses must be submitted to the Office of Undergraduate Admissions.
+Applications and supporting credentials for undergraduate programs offered on both campuses must be submitted to the Office of Admissions.

 All applications and supporting documents become the property of the university and are not returned to the applicant.
 After all required documents have been received, candidates are notified in writing of the decision by the appropriate admissions office.

-The following must be submitted to the Office of Undergraduate Admissions when applying for an undergraduate degree program:
+The following must be submitted to the Office of Admissions when applying for an undergraduate degree program:

 The application fee is nonrefundable.
 Applications may not be processed if submitted without a fee or the applicant will be billed.
 Students currently enrolled in programs on the VCU Monroe Park Campus who are applying to undergraduate programs on the MCV Campus are not required to remit the application fee.